assignments-codex/level-3-assignments/week-2/day-4-breakout-task.md

 #### Goal

-Add a loader or dev server.
+Add a loader or a dev server and source maps.

 #### Steps

 1. Complete what we built in lecture.
-2. Add either a static asset loader or a local dev server.
+2. Choose one: static asset loader or local dev server.
+3. Enable source maps for easier debugging.
-3. Extra practice if you want
+4. Extra practice if you want
-   - enable source maps
+   - add a minimal HTML template to load the bundle